-- 6. Repeat for all the channels you wish to configure and then set up the rest of the logger parameters as normal. - 7.
+- 4. Click OK to store, the Modbus setup button will turn green. - 5.
+Enter the appropriate scaling factor for the sensor. - 6.
+Repeat for all the channels you wish to configure and then set up the rest of the logger parameters as normal. - 7.
 To test the communication, press the Modbus Test button in the Hardware Tests tab.